weinman/rrc-evaluation/README.md

 refers to a list of word data in that image.
-Data for each word is comprised of a mapping containing the bounding polygon coordinates of the word in the image (`"points"`) and the textual transcription annotationin Unicode (`"text"` if applicable.
+Data for each word is comprised of a mapping containing the bounding polygon coordinates of the word in the image (`"points"`) and the textual transcription annotation in Unicode (`"text"`), if applicable.
 The additional boolean flag `"ignore"` indicates the marked region as a "don't care" that will be discounted in evaluation.
 The `"text"` field is ignored in that case.

-The prediction format is identical except there is no `"ignore"` field.
+The prediction file format is identical except there is no `"ignore"` field.

 Detection-only tasks may also safely omit the `"text"` field from both ground truth and prediction files.